 The high sugar content could also be to blame.
 You’ll notice that your child develops diaper rash after eating a large amount of sugar with this.

 How to treat diaper rash caused by yogurt?

-- Clinically tested baby diaper rash formula helps provide fast relief from diaper rash discomfort; instantly protects irritated skin with first use
+- Clinically tested baby diaper rash formula helps provide fast relief from diaper rash discomfort and instantly protects irritated skin with first use

-- Thick, cream-like protective paste with 40% Zinc Oxide has over 2x the rash fighting ingredient (versus Original Butt Paste Ointment)
+- Thick, cream-like protective paste with 40 percent Zinc Oxide has over 2x the rash fighting ingredient (versus Original Butt Paste Ointment)